zulip/zulip-gci/tasks/quality-assurance.md

 output.
 Try to click on things that aren't the most natural next thing to click.

+### Task Type D: Android bug

+Download the Zulip Android app from the Google Play Store, and find a new bug in it.

 ## Submission instructions

 Post the bug to the 'quality assurance' topic of the 'GCI task